 When and how do I start?

 The number of intakes per year will vary with demand, but so far, there are approximately six per year.
-Registration is now open for the next intake, which starts on March 25th, and registration closes on Monday, March 11th at 5pm.
-Register for the course by clicking on the Paypal link on the course’s homepage.
+Details on the current registration are available either at the image above or else through the course’s homepage, where you can also register by clicking on the Paypal link.
 Course fees of €300 include access to the course via Blackboard for 6 weeks and a certificate of completion when all multiple choice questions have been attempted.
-Closing date for course registration is 5pm, Monday 11th of March.